A few minutes for the application form, and approximately 28 hours for Basic NET Training.

 - Entirely in-person: Classroom courses over three weekend days, plus a Final Field Exercise.
 Registration for the Jul-Aug 2023 cohort has closed.
-The next in-person cohort has not yet been scheduled, but probably will occur in the second quarter of 2023.
-After you complete Step 2 above you will be notified automatically via email as soon as classes are scheduled.
+The next in-person cohort is being planned to begin in January 2024.
+After you complete Step 1 above, you will be notified automatically when dates are finalized and announced.

 - Hybrid: Online via onlinecert.org, which is self-paced and requires 20 hours online, plus 4.5 hours of in-person classes, plus a half-day outdoor Final Field Exercise.
-If you complete this online course, please send your certificate to firstname.lastname@example.org for further instructions.
+If you complete the online portion of training, please send your certificate to firstname.lastname@example.org for further instructions.

 After you complete in-person or online classes, you will finish your training with a half-day Final Field Exercise, where you combine your new skills and knowledge with hands-on practice at the Portland Fire & Rescue Training Center.
 Note that this is an exercise, not a test!
 NET trainees should expect to make mistakes and learn from them.